 B.S., Northern Illinois University, Department of Geology, 1997

-I am currently recruiting undergraduate students and graduate students for current and future reserach projects.
+I am currently recruiting undergraduate students and graduate students for current and future research projects.
 Please contact me for more information.